Kushagra7698/PowerBi---Global-Superstore/README.md

 ### Data Source : UCI Repository : - [Global Superstore-2016 dataset - Excel File](https://github.com/Kushagra7698/PowerBi---Global-Superstore/blob/main/global_superstore.xlsx)
 ## Problem Statement: -

 Our case study is based on global superstore business for the financial year from 2012 to 2016 which is facing challenges in dynamically changing market.
-Sales director decides to invest in data analysis project he would like to build power BI dashboard that can give him real time sales insights.

 ## Objective: -